 LLCs also offer limited liability protection that is often superior to protections for corporations because it is more difficult to “pierce the corporate veil” and attach personal property to an LLC.
 An LLC is not considered to be a corporation.
 Instead, it is considered to be an unincorporated business entity.

 In order for you to learn how to form an LLC, you typically must follow a uniform process.
 Usually, forming an LLC requires a state filing in the Secretary of State’s Office.
 That being said, many states allow you to complete the process online.
 Individuals can form LLCs and the number of members permitted varies due to local state laws.
 What is required for the state filing consists of the following information:

 Members may be natural persons, corporations, partnerships, or other LLCs.

 A member’s ownership in the LLC is called the “membership interest.”
 Membership interests are typically divided into standardized units, which are often called shares.
 Unless otherwise mentioned in the operating agreement, a member’s right to control to manage the LLC is proportionate to their membership interest.

 LLCs are normally managed by their members in proportion to their membership interest.
 That being said, many operating agreements provide for a manager or board of managers to run the day-to-day operations of the LLC.
 The managers are elected or appointed by members and may also be removed by members.
 A member may be a manager or managing member, which is similar to the managing partner of a partnership.

 Articles of Organization

 All LLCs must file evidence of their existence with the Secretary of State of the state where they choose to be incorporated.
 The Articles of Organization serve this purpose and are the LLC version of a corporation’s Articles of Organization serve this purpose and are the LLC version of a corporation’s Articles of Incorporation.

 All LLCs must disclose their company name, appoint a statutory agent, and disclose their purpose of business.
-Additionally, the fees of filing the Articles of Organization also vary by state.
+Additionally, the fees for filing the Articles of Organization also vary by state.